Part of the complete guide to understanding addiction

 - Harm to relationships and personal life.

-Since the customer is unaware they are taking fentanyl in the first place, they are more likely to experience withdrawal symptoms as well.
-If they go without the substance for some time or they choose to switch to to another dealer whose heroin or cocaine does not contain any fentanyl, the patient may have to deal with the painful side effects of withdrawal.
-These can include:
+In addition, since the customer is unaware they are taking fentanyl-laced pills in the first place, they are more likely to experience fentanyl withdrawal symptoms as well.
+If they go without the substance for some time or they choose to switch to another dealer whose heroin or cocaine does not contain any fentanyl, the patient may have to deal with the painful side effects of withdrawal.

 - Loss of appetite